<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 sunpatiens

-Impatiens are thought to possess air-purifying properties.
+Impatiens are believed to have air-purifying qualities.

 Main species and varieties